ceari/edacc_web/README.rst

 EDACC Web Frontend
 ==================

-Experiment Design and Administration for Computer Clusters for SAT Solvers See http://sourceforge.net/projects/edacc/ for the EDACC project.
+Experiment Design and Administration for Computer Clusters for SAT Solvers.
+See http://sourceforge.net/projects/edacc/ for the EDACC project.

 Description